Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 • Regulatory uncertainty.
 The regulatory environment for Cardano and other cryptos is constantly changing.
 It's important to understand how international rulings have the potential to impact Cardano's future – for better or worse.

 • Technical learning curve.
-Evaluating the tech behind ADA before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralised finance.
-You should be prepared to do plenty of research.
+Evaluating the tech behind ADA before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralized finance.
+Be prepared to do plenty of research.

 Where could Cardano's price be heading?